kellykochanski/rescal-snow/README.md

 ```
 on a Moab system, or `cd scripts; sbatch test_parallel_runs.sbatch` on slurm.

-Each subdirectory should now produce its own 'out' directory accompanied by log files, png output, and cellspace (.csp) files.
+Each subdirectory should now produce its own `out` directory accompanied by log files, png output, and cellspace (`.csp`) files.
 After four output intervals pass, it looks like this:

 ```bash
 ls test_parallel_runs/tauMin0_lambdaI0.01